Local singer and The Voice contestant Tim McCallum announced as 2021 Gold Coast Disability Expo ambassador

 - FREE ENTRY for all attendees & a free show bag

-- 100+ exhibitors covering disability service, support, leisure and children services.
+- 100+ exhibitors covering disability services, products, support, leisure and housing

-- NDIS presentations and Q&A sessions from a range of local speakers and organisations
+- Presentations and Q&A sessions from a range of local disability expert speakers and organisations

 ABOUT SOCIAL IMPACT INSTITUTE